Historic White Mills

 This short trail extends through the site of the former Dorflinger glass factory from the 1911 White Mills Fire House to Lollipop Pond.
 Eight interpretive signs tell the history of the community.
 The trail is open from dawn until dusk.

 Lackawaxen River Trails opened the White Mills River Access Park.
-The new river access including a concrete precast boat ramp, ADA parking, bathroom, benches and more is the culmination of years of fundraising, grant writing, design and construction at the site in Texas Township between Honesdale and Hawley.
+The new river access, including a concrete precast boat ramp, ADA parking, bathrooms, benches, and more, is the culmination of years of fundraising, grant writing, design, and construction at the site in Texas Township between Honesdale and Hawley.
 It is the first accessible public access for individuals with disabilities on the Lackawaxen River.

 White Mills Fire House – 1911

 This historic building was moved to its present location to save it from demolition.
-In 1999, a new bridge was constructed crossing the Lackawaxen River which threatened the building at its original location on the corner of Main and Park Street.
+In 1999, a new bridge crossing the Lackawaxen River was constructed, which threatened the building at its original location on the corner of Main and Park streets.
 There were fears it would have to be demolished.
-Through the great efforts of the public and local businesses, it was made possible to relocate the building a quarter mile down and across Route 6, where it sits today.
+Through the great efforts of the public and local businesses, the building was relocated a quarter mile down and across Route 6, where it sits today.

 The restored historic White Mills firehouse